cihusss/dfaf/README.md

   * /js
   * /json

- *index.html currently has AppNexus clickTag implemented.
-If you'd like to switch to Google Ad Manager clickTag, please follow documentation on [this link](https://support.google.com/admanager/answer/7046799?hl=en)
+*iAppNexus clickTag is currently implemented.
+If you'd like to switch to Google Ad Manager clickTag, please follow documentation on [this link](https://support.google.com/admanager/answer/7046799?hl=en) and edit your index.html.